stijn-dejongh/lovecraft_public_domain/raw_converts/hwb.md

 suffered capture by the   shamith   priests.
-The coincidence of Its excessively bizarre aspect and Its innate gift of mimicry had impressed the sacred brothers as offering vast possibilities, hence in the end they had set It up as a god and an oracle, organising a new brotherhood to serve It&mdash;and incidentally to suggest the edicts it should utter and the replies It should give.
+The coincidence of Its excessively bizarre aspect and Its innate gift of mimicry had impressed the sacred brothers as offering vast possibilities, hence in the end they had set It up as a god and an oracle, organising a new brotherhood to serve It--and incidentally to suggest the edicts it should utter and the replies It should give.
 Like the Delphi and Dodona of a later world, Oorn grew famous as a giver of judgments and solver of riddles; nor did Its essence differ from them save that It lay infinitely earlier in Time, and upon an elder world where all things might happen.
 And now Yalden, being not above the credulousness of